deflect-ca/banjax/NOTES.md

 or a proof-of-work challenge (useful for blocking bots that don't execute javascript, while allowing web browsers through).

-So the list of decisions banjax-next can make are: Allow, Block, or Challenge.
-The decision lists are populated from the config file (useful for allowlisting or blocklisting known good or bad IPs), from the results of the regex rate limit rules (so breaking a rule can result in a Block or a Challenge, or even an Allow), and from messages received on a Kafka topic (this is how Baskerville talks to banjax-next).
+So the list of decisions banjax can make are: Allow, Block, or Challenge.
+The decision lists are populated from the config file (useful for allowlisting or blocklisting known good or bad IPs), from the results of the regex rate limit rules (so breaking a rule can result in a Block or a Challenge, or even an Allow), and from messages received on a Kafka topic (this is how Baskerville talks to banjax).